Further Mathematics has been added to My Courses

 Additional Costs

-Note that students do not need to have purchased a calculator before their course starts.
+Note that students do not need to have purchased a calculator before their course starts and that financial assistance is available via the College Bursary Scheme.

 Students are also required to pay £7.50 for access to the full suite of online textbooks.
 Alternatively students may wish to purchase the Further Maths textbooks individually for the course at a cost of about £80.